 English 4.0 units Students may not take 11 th grade English until successfully passing both 9 th & 10 th grade English courses, unless the student receives special permission from the principal.
 Social Studies 3.0 units The social studies units must include World History, American History, Civics, and Economics (1/2 unit).

 Mathematics 4.0 units One unit of algebra or its equivalent and one unit of geometry or its equivalent, and Algebra II.
 Science 3.0 units A minimum of one (1) unit must be a physical science and one (1) unit of biology or its equivalent.

-Oral Communications or Debate 0.5 unit - 1

-Fine Arts 0.5 unit

-Physical Education 0.5 unit There may be no activity or assignment substitute for this.
+Oral Communications or Debate 0.5 unit equivalent.
+Fine Arts 0.5 unit Physical Education 0.5 unit There may be no activity or assignment substitute for this.
 Physical Education may be taken for only one (1) unit of credit for graduation.

-Health Education 0.5 unit
+Health Education 0.5 unit Electives 8.0 units

-Electives 7.5 units

-Financial Literacy 0.5 units

-Total 24.0 units